Market Harborough conveyancing FAQs

 The base rate is now at 0.1% (Apr 2021).
 A proactive conveyancing solicitor in Market Harborough should be able to complete the conveyancing quickly and get you onto your new rate without delay.

-Our conveyancing solicitors are on the panel for all major lenders, so whether you are you are changing to a 100% mortgage with the Halifax or to a long-term fixed mortgage with the Barnsley Building Society, our remortgage specialists can help.
+Conveyancing solicitors on the panel for every major lender - so whether you are you are changing to a 100% mortgage with the Halifax or to a long-term fixed mortgage with the Barnsley Building Society, our remortgage specialists can help.